GMMan/psc_slave/README.md

     If you want to restart the service, type:
     ```
     systemctl start usbwatch.service
     ```
+11. (Optional) Start the FTP server.
+This makes it easy to transfer files to your device, without having to replug the USB drive.
+    ```
+    systemctl start ftp.socket
+    ```

 If you reboot the console, you will need to apply this hack again.